ashley-ha/my-cute-blog/src/data/posts/second-post.md

 23. Don't sleep in math class.
 Please...I'm begging you!!!!
 24. Don't ever be mean to anybody.
 And always remember that everyone you meet is going through their own struggle.
 25. You have so many flaws and will make tons of mistakes.
 Don't let that be an excuse to binge-watch Netflix all weekend walling in self-pity.
 It's actually a bit full of yourself to think you are more "inherently flawed" than others.
 Everyone's flawed.
 That's kind of what makes us beautiful sometimes.
-26. Heartache doesn’t last forever.
+26. Heartache doesn't last forever.
 It's all consuming when you're in the midst of it.
 But, it always passes and you're always okay on the other side.
 27. You're an exceptional listener.
 People sometimes tell you that you should've been a therapist.
 But don't let this be an excuse never to voice your opinions or thoughts.
 If someone's talking over you, point it out.
 You deserve to be heard, too.
 28. A good cry will **always** make you feel better.
 Whether it's a good cry, or a bad cry.
 Crying is healthy and you'll do it often.
 29. No one owes you anything.
 Having that mindset just makes you seem entitled and won't get you anywhere.